irregularchat/template-instructional-design/POI-Training_Name/Lesson_Plans/Lesson-Plans/Advanced_Organizer-LESSON_NAME.md

 |      |           |                 |
 _Apply (example: practical exercises, exam, etc.) Student Centered_
 1. _Ask students to write a strong passphrase on the board._
-(Note: At the conclusion of the Apply, you must provide feedback, and then you should have some sort of closing or wrap-up of the lesson.) |
+(Note: After the Apply phase, you must provide feedback, and then you should have some closing or wrap-up of the lesson.) |

 ---
 | Time | ELM Phase         | Comment         |